CharleneT1/CharleneT1/README.md

   OWASP SC Top 10, and STRIDE threat modeling
 - 📄 Co-authored a paper on ML-based intrusion detection for UAV networks, accepted at **HiPEAC 2026**
-- 🌱 Leveling up in smart contract auditing via Ethernaut, Foundry, and Damn Vulnerable DeFi
+- 🌱 Working through Ethernaut smart contract security challenges
 - 🎯 Open to full-time roles in security engineering, penetration testing, or application security (from Sept 2026)